 B transfers test phone to C

 There were no issues with functionality and interoperability.
 The Jitsi softphone could transfer and be transferred to without issue.
-The only problem we found when we did an attended transfer involving video.
-In this case, the video call call would transfer, but we still have an open window on our Mac with a stuck video saying “call established”, even though the call had transferred successfully.
+The only problem we found was when we did an attended transfer involving video.
+In this case, the video call would transfer, but we still had an open window on our Mac with a stuck video saying “call established,” even though the call had transferred successfully.
 Closing the window cleared the issue, but if you’re not transferring in a lab condition, this quirk could lead to some confusion.

 Open Jitsi and go to File → Add New Account.
 A wizard will open, as below: